Secure Fields

 The SDK consists of two components:

-• <StitchSecureForm> - contains shared logic and coordinates Stitch Secure Fields within it, must be placed high enough in your component tree that it wraps all instances of <StitchSecureField>.
+- Stitch Secure Form: Contains shared logic and coordinates Stitch Secure Fields composed within the component.
+It must be placed high enough in your component tree to wrap all instances of

-• <StitchSecureField> - this is an individual field for capturing one aspect of the customer's card, you will need at least 2 of these to capture number and cvc.
+. - Stitch Secure Field: An individual field for capturing one aspect of the customer's card.
+You require at least two fields to capture the

 This component accepts the following properties: